eslardet/y4project-soundsynthesis/README.md

 The 'mp3' folder contains the .wav sound files converted to an .mp3 format in case your device is unable to play .wav files.

-## Animations
-Short animated clips of the string for the various models.
-The code was modified and used animation.FuncAnimation from matplotlib to create the animations.
-An example code for animation purposes is provided for the 1D Wave.